 Why Test Your Water?

 If your water is supplied by a municipality, large or small, your water supply is tested routinely, at the source.
-However, many of the pipes buried underneath our cities have been in place since the introduction of wide-spread water treatment.
+However, many of the pipes buried beneath our cities have been in place since the introduction of wide-spread water treatment.
 This aged and, in many cases, crumbling infrastructure now poses its own risk, which is why it’s smart to test the water where you use it – at your tap.

 When water testing makes sense?